Examining a cat with a magnifying glass

 Most cats are beloved mixed-breed companions, and that is perfectly normal.
 By combining visual clues, behavior, history, and optional DNA tests, you can usually identify your cat as a domestic type and see which breeds it most resembles.
 Focus less on proving a pure breed and more on understanding your cat’s unique traits.
 Use what you discover to choose better care, enrichment, and a home life that fits who your cat truly is.

-Cat Breed Identifier
+Cat Identifier